-This dataset contains information on production on federal lands and waters.
-We have versions of these datasets available for both calendar and fiscal years 2007-2016.
+This dataset contains information on natural resource production volumes on Native American lands and federal lands and waters.
+We only provide production volumes for Native American lands by fiscal year.

 Why was some solids data withheld?

 ONRR withheld some solids production information out of an abundance of caution to ensure that there were no violations of the Trade Secrets Act.

 - "W" is displayed in the Production Volume column for those products that reveal proprietary data at the county level.

 - All "W" volumes are accounted for in separate line totals where state and county have been "Withheld" (columns C, D and E).

 Why aren’t national totals equal to the sum of all state totals?

 In some cases, national totals include amounts that are withheld at the state or county level.